Coaching

 Seen by the Savior: Overcoming Loneliness and the Wound of Rejection

-2025-01-08T06:04:50+00:00August 15th, 2023|Coaching, Featured, Individual Counseling, Personal Development, Spiritual Development|
+2025-04-01T16:04:28+00:00August 15th, 2023|Coaching, Featured, Individual Counseling, Personal Development, Spiritual Development|

 At times, the world can appear as a warm, lively place, brimming with possibility.
 At other times, it seems cold and full of loneliness.
 Jesus was fully aware of these contradictions and complexities in the world He entered as well as the one in which we currently live.
 As the stairway between God and humans, He came to redeem the lost connection (John 1:51).
 While it seems that many would embrace His gift of sacrifice and salvation, others rejected Him.
 In a matter of days, those who cheered Him, shouting Hosanna, countered their initial cries, insisting on His crucifixion (Mark 11:9-10; 15:13-14).
 The pain of rejection is real, and it can produce a feeling of “otherness,” a loneliness that the APA characterizes as affective and cognitive discomfort or uneasiness from being or perceiving oneself to be alone or otherwise solitary.
 Yet, this jumbled assortment of experience and emotion doesn’t cancel us out of the books that are written about us in Heaven (Psalm 56:8).
 As the Everlasting Father, God committed to developing us into all He envisioned us to be.
 The challenge is we may have discounted ourselves because we agreed with those who rejected us.
 If rejection’s message of disapproval, denial of attention, and love influenced us in childhood or vulnerable times, we may have come to believe that those negative words were true.
+Plano Christian Counseling offers faith-based counseling to help you heal from the wounds of rejection and build a healthy, Christ-centered self-image.
 Jesus knows the range of conflicts we experience in our emotions as He was fully God and human during the time of His earthly ministry.
 Scripture describes Him as well-acquainted with sorrows and grief, to the degree that people hid their faces from Him (Isaiah 53:3).
-The prophet Isaiah’s description of the Messiah sounds like someone we can identify with when it comes to rejection and the loneliness that may play a role in [...]
+The prophet Isaiah’s description of the Messiah [...]

 Comments Off on Seen by the Savior: Overcoming Loneliness and the Wound of Rejection